History of Sex in Cinema:

 Bucky Larson: Born to Be A Star (2011)

-Co-scripter and producer Adam Sandler teamed with director Tom Brady to create this universally-detested comedy, which acquired six Razzie award nominations (Worst Picture, Worst Actor (Swardson), Worst Director, Worst Screenplay, Worst Screen Ensemble, and Worst Prequel/Remake/Rip-Off/Sequel (imitating the porn industry classic Boogie Nights (1997) and A Star is Born)).
+Co-scripter and producer Adam Sandler teamed with director Tom Brady to create this universally-detested comedy and box-office bomb, which acquired six Razzie award nominations (Worst Picture, Worst Actor (Swardson), Worst Director, Worst Screenplay, Worst Screen Ensemble, and Worst Prequel/Remake/Rip-Off/Sequel (a poor imitation of the porn industry classic Boogie Nights (1997)).

-Although the naive and chaste Bucky lacked sexual knowledge (he had never masturbated), experience and macho qualities (with a nearly invisible, inadequate male member, known as his "equipment"), his porn footage (shot by washed up director Miles Deep (Don Johnson)) went viral on the Web, jealously angering others in the adult film world - mostly established rival porn star Dick Shadow (Stephen Dorff), who was endowed with a large penis.
+His porn footage (shot by washed-up director Miles Deep (Don Johnson)) went viral on the Web, became a best-selling title ("Pinch My Inch"), and he won an Adult Film Award.
+But he jealously angered others in the adult film world - mostly established rival porn star Dick Shadow (Stephen Dorff), who was endowed with a "giant wiener."

-The film's partial nudity was supplied by one of the film's minor actresses, Meredith Giangrande who starred as porn actress Blueberry in two XXX-rated filmed scenes: at a Dippers ice cream parlor, and in a desert scene as a sexy Indian princess.
+The film's partial nudity was supplied by one of the film's minor actresses, Meredith Giangrande who starred as porn actress Blueberry in two XXX-rated filmed scenes: at a Dippers ice cream parlor (as she opened the front of her blouse, she quipped: "My sugar cones could really use some air"), and in a desert scene as a sexy Indian princess ("Oh no, the wind just blew my clothes off").

 A Dangerous Method (2011)